 And they, having become callous have given themselves over to sensuality … (v.
 19).

 As the unregenerate continually and habitually blot out the truths of God and His accompanying conviction of sin—truths that they know deep down are what is right—they become callous (apalgeo), which means “to cease to feel pain.”
 As a result, they give themselves over to sensuality (aselgeia).
 This word carries the idea of the absence of all moral restraint, especially in the area of sexual deviation.
 More literally, it is the state of “no longer bridling self-indulgence.”
 In the same context and use of the same word, the Apostle Peter describes those characterized by aselgeia as people who are daring and self-willed (2 Peter 2:10–12).
-Such people care not what others think; they have no sense of shame due to the fact that their conscience (according to our parallel passage in Romans, chapter 1) has been cauterized.
+Such people care not what others think; they have no sense of shame because their conscience (according to our parallel passage in Romans, chapter 1) has been cauterized.

 Furthermore, having become carries the future tense thought that a downward progression takes place in the life of the unregenerate.
 This level of classification indicates that these folks have given themselves over (cf. Romans 1 where this phrase is stated three different times in describing the same situation—only there it says that God actually gives up on them!).
 Both of these passages serve to profoundly communicate the theological idea that God’s common, restraining grace is now nowhere to be found in the life of such an individual.
 God’s otherwise gracious curtailment and restraint of our sin—at this level of unregeneracy—has now been removed.